-Following the closing of the IPO, all outstanding shares of the convertible preferred stock converted into 19,278,606 shares of common stock and the related carrying value was reclassified to common stock and additional paid-in capital.
-There were no shares of convertible preferred stock outstanding as of the closing of the IPO on April 28, 2020.
+In connection with the Company's IPO in April 2020, all outstanding shares of the convertible preferred stock converted into 19,278,606 shares of common stock and the related carrying value was reclassified to common stock and additional paid-in capital.
+There were no shares of convertible preferred stock outstanding as of the closing of the IPO.

-7. Stock-Based Compensation
+7. Equity Incentive Plans and Stock-Based Compensation